dconnet/AgilityBook/Readme.txt

 to avoid problems in the project files.
 - Note: use of Boost may change in the future.
 Smart Ptrs are part of the TR1 spec.
 When compilers actually implemement TR1, I will change to that.
+- Boost is no longer required when using VC9+FeaturePack (TR1).
+Note, the included project files now assume the feature pack is installed with VS2008.

 --------------------